7 Elements of a Good New Hire Orientation

 Additionally, a study by analyst firm Aberdeen Group found that 86% of respondents felt that a new hire’s decision to stay with a company long-term is made within the first six months of employment.

 That’s exactly why LinkedIn’s Jason Weeman spends his time creating transformational experiences for new employees through [In]troduction -- LinkedIn’s new hire orientation.

 Last year, Jason and his team led 220 [In]troduction sessions for 2800 employees worldwide, earning a Bronze “Brandon Hall” award for Best Onboarding Program. “[In]troduction is more than just giving new hires a laptop,” Jason explains.
 “We want new employees to be truly introduced to the company mission and values, and start building relationships on day one.”

-1. Explore the company
+1. Explore the company during new hire orientation

 As the new hires start their first day, the morning of orientation is dedicated to icebreakers and learning about the company.
 “At the end of the day, we want people to feel inspired, motivated, and curious,” Jason explains.
 “So we combine dropping company knowledge with collaborative activities.”